mikeallen-eco/fish23/README.md

 # remove the test files once they have been checked
 rm *.test.*
 ```
+### Get and process reference sequences from public databases
 3. Download mitochondrial sequences from GenBank, MitoFish, etc. for fish, mammals, and 'herps' (birds, amphibians, reptiles) separately.
 First create an .sh script called ref01_mifish_fish.sh in your main directory and paste the following into it.
 Note that you'll need to either customize the code related to the custom reference databases below or else comment them out.
 GenBank search term tips to customize it (e.g., could just download relevant families): https://otagomohio.github.io/hacky2021/sessions/1005_ncbi/.
 Note: you'll need to change "your@email.edu" to your own email address to download from GenBank.
 Start with the fish:
 ```
 #!/bin/bash